Academic-Labbook/alp/README.md

  - **Modular**: most/all features can be enabled or disabled, and work independently from each other.

+## Future development plans
+The basic behaviour of ALP is already in place, but the plan is to keep adding useful features as ALP is used by researchers and the developer gets feedback.
+Please take a look at the project's [issue tracker](https://github.com/SeanDS/alp/issues/) to view, comment on and add your own feature requests for future releases.

-## Future development plans in the context of WordPress upgrades
+### Development plans in the context of WordPress upgrades
 The intention is for ALP to track the latest improvements to WordPress and Gutenberg as much as possible. *Any feature that is provided by ALP that becomes available in WordPress Core will probably be removed from ALP quite soon after*.
 The author does not have enough time to support